saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 The main folder is called **master** and it contains a folder called **en** where you'll find all of the project folders and files that need translating.
 Below, we explain what to do with the **images folder**, the **resources folder**, the **yml file** and the **markdown files**.

 **Please note that some translators will not translate the resources and images folders, only the `meta.yml` file and the `step*.md` files.
-Please speak to your coordinator.**
+Please speak to your coordinator to make sure you are translating the correct files.**

 ## resources folder